shanayamalik/cmpm146/P2/README.md

 - Setup: Use the same tree size for both bots and simulate multiple games.
 - Execution: Simulate games between the vanilla and modified bots.
 - Analysis: Document win rates and observations in `experiment2.pdf`.

-### Experiment 3 (Extra Credit): Time Constraint
-- Objective: Evaluate the effect of a time constraint on tree growth and performance.
-- Setup: Modify both bots to grow the tree within a fixed time budget.
-Run simulations at varying time limits.
-- Execution: Compare tree sizes and win rates for both bots under time constraints.
-- Analysis: Document results, including differences in tree sizes, win rates, and execution time.

----

-## Notes
-- Parameters such as tree size and exploration factors are adjustable in the respective bot files.
-- Experiments with larger tree sizes may require significant time; adjust configurations if needed.
-- Additional bonus points can be achieved by parallelizing simulations for improved performance.

 ---